Financial-Times/golang-ci-orb/README.md

 * Deploy the packed orb to the CircleCI registry as the new official orb version.

 In order to trigger the deploying to registry step, your git tag should match the [semantic versioning standard](https://semver.org/).
-If you are creating a tag from branch different from master, the last step that is deploying the new version to the CircleCI registry will fail.

 #### How to contribute to this project